Launching Kernels#

 spawned task owns the allocation until completion

-cuda_launch_async! remains as a lower-level migration API, but prefer the generated borrowed or owned methods for new code.
-Raw pointer async launches are only correct when the caller can prove the pointed-to allocation outlives the lazy operation.
+For a contracted kernel, both async forms accept &PreparedLaunch<K> and are safe. cuda_launch_async! remains a lower-level unsafe migration API; its invocation must be inside an unsafe block.
+Raw pointer async launches are only correct when the caller can prove that the allocation outlives the lazy operation.

 .sync() vs .await#